ymekesser/leveraging-git-presentation/presentation.md

 The interaction between develop and feature branches is just the feature branches workflow described before
 Note: Feature branches can also 'skip' a version, no problem

+The no-ff part is critizised by some, rebasing is an alternative

 ---

 # GitFlow